jalexisg/SET08103/labs/lab02/README.md

 1. Create a self-contained JAR for our project - this will include any external libraries.
 2. Add a network bridge to docker.
 3. Update our code files, Dockerfile, and MongoDB instance.
-4. Update Travis CI build file.
+4. Update GitHub Actions build file.

 #### Creating a Self-contained JAR